 Every business has a face.
 Think of Apple, Facebook, Tesla and Virgin, and Steve Jobs, Mark Zuckerberg, Elon Musk and Richard Branson spring to mind.
 These companies are not only world-famous and influential, but they also had a strong brand influenced by the founders.
 Everyone has a brand, and everyone is a brand.
 The way you talk, the way you respond to emails, the way you introduce yourself, the way you write is your brand.

 How to build a personal brand.
-Invest into learning how to create a strong personal brand.
-You’ll have to practice awareness to dig deep into your subconscious to understand who you are, who you want to be and who you pretend to be because of peer pressure, insecurities and aspirations.
+Invest in learning how to create a strong personal brand.
+You'll have to practice awareness to dig deep into your subconscious to understand who you are, who you want to be and who you pretend to be because of peer pressure, insecurities and aspirations.
 It all starts with the vision, the grand plan for life.
 Then it comes to what you can die for, your way of getting to that vision, your values.
 Is it stepping over everyone to get to your goal or is it by lifting others to their goals and then getting to yours?
 Finally, you’ll need an action plan and mantras for your daily life, for the next year and ten years.

 Curate great content.
-Your time as an entrepreneur is very limited.
+Your time as an entrepreneur is minimal.
 Creating content might take too long so you can start curating it.
 Create a newsletter, become an active curator on Twitter, Instagram, LinkedIn, Facebook or any other network.
 Once you’ve established your brand, you will know the right platform to focus on.

 Buzzsumo – Identify and curate top-performing content.

-MailChimp – Email marketing software suitable for smaller projects, an account with up to 2,000 subscribers is free.
+Mailchimp – Email marketing software suitable for smaller projects, an account with up to 2,000 subscribers is free.